aws-samples/serverless-patterns/apigw-http-api-cognito-lambda-cdk/README.md

 ## How it works

 This pattern creates an Amazon API Gateway API HTTP API and two endpoints.
-The first endpoint is unprotected (no authentication/authorization) and integrate with a public Lambda function.
-The second endpoint is protected by a JWTAuthorizer that use Coginto as IDP and it integrates with a private Lambda function.
+The first endpoint is unprotected (no authentication/authorization) and integrate with a publicly accessible Lambda function.
+The second endpoint is protected by a JWTAuthorizer that use Coginto as IDP and it integrates with a non-publicly accessible Lambda function.

 ## Testing